kitchensjn/tskit_arg_visualizer/README.md

 - **data.js**: JavaScript file with all of the ARG data for plotting (ugly, but simple method to pass data from Python into JavaScript)
 - **visualizer.html**: HTML file for plotting using JavaScript alongside CSS styles

 The arg_visualizer.ipynb writes to data.js which is called by visualizer.html.
 An IFrame of visualizer.html is displayed in arg_visualizer.ipynb.
 Users only need to open the Jupyter Notebook to run the code for themselves.
+It's best to keep all of the files in the same directory as they currently use relative paths to call one another.

 ## Explanation of Plotting Method